Kosmorro/website/content/cli/download.md

 If you want to generate a PDF file, you might want to look at its [dedicated documentation](@/cli/generate-pdf.md) too.

+You might also want to [read the manpage](@/cli/manpage.md) to know how to use Kosmorro's command line program.

 ## Linux

 ### Arch Linux